ancabilloni/SDC-P3-BehavioralCloning/README.md

 For self evaluation, the model can successfully drive the entire **Track 2** without getting off the road.

 ## Approach
-To have any idea to start this project, [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia is a great place to read.
+To have any idea to start this project, [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia is a great place to start.
 From the paper, data collection is the first important part.
 Per project requirement, data collection can only performed on **Track 1**.
 User drives about 4 laps around **Track 1** by keyboard control to collect data.
-The experimence wasn't extrememly smooth as actual driving.
-So user decides to use Udacity sample data as starting point.
+The driving wasn't extrememly smooth as actual driving.
+So I decide to use Udacity sample data as starting point.

 ### Understanding Data
 There are 3 cameras on the car which shows left, center and right images for each steering angle.